 NO legal safeguards in place to stop British farmers from being undercut by lower standard imports or to support high health, animal welfare, ecological, and labour standards in the UK

-NO mandatory labelling requirements to provide information on the method of production for all types of food, wherever it is bought
+NO legal requirements to provide information on the method-of-production for all types of food, wherever it is bought

 We believe that, in order to understand how our food choices impact nature, animal welfare, our health, and the well-being and livelihoods of farmers and everyone in the food supply chain, we need food labels that tell us how our food is farmed, grown, reared and processed.

 So ALL of us can make informed food choices.

 Consumers will have clear and fact-based information to make informed purchasing decisions at all points of purchasing and at all price points

 Farmers and producers will have the support to be able to distinguish themselves from other farmers and producers with lower standards of production, including competitors from abroad

 Food retailers and hospitality/ out-of-home, particularly small-size businesses will be released from the technical challenges and financial burden to produce their own standards of labelling that are trusted by all stakeholders

 Government will find C.L.E.A.R.’s objectives to be supporting the UK’s environmental and social policies and targets